cta-observatory/ctapipe/docs/ctapipe_api/calib/index_camera.rst

 CameraCalibrator
 ****************

-The primary class in this module is the `CameraCalibrator`.
+The primary class in this module is the :class:`.CameraCalibrator`.
 This class handles two data level transition stages for the event:

 * R1 -> DL0 (:ref:`image_reducers`)